bradietilley/pest-stories/docs/actions/test-name.md

 ### Action Test Name

-By default, actions don't modify the name of a Story, so when you specify a story with a name and a action or task, only the story name gets printed.
+By default, actions don't modify the name of a Story, so when you specify a story with a name and a action or action, only the story name gets printed.

-However, you may opt to suffix a bit of text to the Story name whenever the action or task is added.
+However, you may opt to suffix a bit of text to the Story name whenever the action or action is added.
 This can be achieved via the `appendName()` method in one of two ways:

 ```php
 // Use the action name (in sentence case without underscores)